ConacBreslin/CBBridge/README.md

 <h2>Manual Testing</h2>
 <p>
 The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.A large amount of testing was done to ensure that all pages were linking correctly.
-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues
+The website was viewed on a variety of devices.
+Links were repeatedly tested.
+Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+THe code was submitted fro peer-review in slack.com (LINK)
 [Log of manual testing](“”)
 </p>
 <h2>Code Validation.</h2>